rwredding/jerrycurl/README.md

 **Jerrycurl** is an object-relational framework that allows developers to build **robust data access** in a way similar to how web applications are built with **ASP.NET MVC**.

-It provides a custom MVC-based approach that separates your project into domains, models, accessors and procedures written with our specialized **Razor SQL** syntax.
+It provides a **customized MVC structure** that separates your project into domains, models, accessors and procedures written with our specialized **Razor SQL** syntax.

 ### Procedure (view) layer